gangadharkasturi/reactjs-portfolio-musicmaster-app/README.md

 Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance using babel and parcel.
+Runs the app in the production mode.\
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!